 Alberta’s new Bill 12 represents, I would argue, the furthest any provincial legislation has gone toward limiting the unfettered interprovincial trade of oil and gas.
 Even Lougheed, the the depths of the National Energy Program, acted to restrict production and to ensure that Alberta retained the authority to limit total exports of natural resources so that the province would not be entirely subject to federal whim.
 Monday’s Bill steps far beyond that into territory that a province that relies so much on free trade of resources should be loathe to tread.
 Alberta’s government has been pushed here by opposition and industry clamouring for it to do something, to punish BC.
 We all need to take a breath before we wind up harming the very industry and undermining the very economic union that we’re purporting to defend and that we rely on for our prosperity.

-One response to “Bill 12 – Problematic Legislation That Should Never Be Proclaimed”
+1 thought on “Bill 12 – Problematic Legislation That Should Never Be Proclaimed”